-RespireRx has sought to capitalize upon this opportunity by emphasizing its development of dronabinol for the treatment of obstructive sleep apnea (OSA).
-OSA is a sleep-related breathing disorder that afflicts an estimated 29 million people in the United States according to the American Academy of Sleep Medicine (AASM), and an additional 26 million in Germany and 8 million in the United Kingdom, as presented at the European Respiratory Society’s annual Congress in Paris, France in September 2018.
+The Company is developing dronabinol for the treatment of OSA, a sleep-related breathing disorder that afflicts an estimated 29 million people in the United States and an additional 26 million in Germany and 8 million in the United Kingdom.
 OSA involves a decrease or complete halt in airflow despite an ongoing effort to breathe during sleep.
 When the muscles relax during sleep, soft tissue in the back of the throat collapses and obstructs the upper airway.
-OSA remains significantly under- recognized, as only 20% of cases in the United States according to the AASM and 20% of cases globally have been properly diagnosed.
-About 24 percent of adult men and 9 percent of adult women have the breathing symptoms of OSA with or without daytime sleepiness.
+OSA remains significantly under- recognized, as only 20% of cases in the United States and 20% of cases globally have been properly diagnosed.
+About 24 percent of adult men and 9 percent of adult women are believed to have the breathing symptoms of OSA with or without daytime sleepiness.
 OSA significantly impacts the lives of sufferers who do not get enough sleep; their quality of sleep is deteriorated such that daily function is compromised and limited.
-OSA is associated with decreased quality of life, significant functional impairment, and increased risk of road traffic accidents, especially in professions like transportation and shipping.
+OSA is associated with decreased quality of life, significant functional impairment, and increased risk of road traffic accidents, especially in professions like road and rail transportation and shipping.

 Research has established links between OSA and several important co-morbidities, including hypertension, type II diabetes, obesity, stroke, congestive heart failure, coronary artery disease, cardiac arrhythmias, and even early mortality.
 The consequences of undiagnosed and untreated OSA are medically serious and economically costly.
-According to the AASM, the estimated economic burden of OSA in the United States is approximately $162 billion annually.
-We believe that a new drug therapy that is effective in reducing the medical and economic burden of OSA would have significant advantages for optimal pricing in this costly disease indication.
+According to the American Association of Sleep Medicine, the estimated economic burden of OSA in the United States is approximately $162 billion annually.
+All current treatment options have serious drawbacks.
+We believe that a new drug therapy that is effective in reducing the medical and economic burden of OSA would have major benefits for the treatment of this costly disease indication.

-Recently, another surgical option has become available based on upper airway stimulation.
+In 2014 another surgical option became available based on upper airway stimulation.
 It is a combination of an implantable nerve stimulator and an external remote controlled by the patient.
-The hypoglossal nerve is a motor nerve that controls the tongue.
-The implanted device stimulates the nerve with every attempted breath, regardless of whether such stimulation is needed for that breath, to increase muscle tone to prevent the tongue and other soft tissues from collapsing.
-The surgically implanted device is turned on at night and off in the morning by the patient with the remote.
+The implanted device stimulates the hypoglossal nerve, which controls the tongue, with every attempted breath, regardless of whether such stimulation is needed for that breath.
+The device is turned on at night and off in the morning by the patient with the remote.